Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: The AI Method

+{\bf 1.} We first copy the best-fit velocity structure from the primary species (in Stage 5) into all secondary species.
+The reason for doing this is that some of the secondary species components could have fallen below a detection threshold during Stages 2, 4 and 5 and hence those parameters dropped.
+Clearly this makes the assumption that the primary species' velocity structure is the more reliable.
+Therefore, to remedy this, or at least explore whether it is avoidable, we re-insert all best-fit primary components into the secondary species.
+Since we re-initialise the secondary species' velocity structure (i.e. redshift parameters), we are also obliged to re-assign column density and velocity dispersion parameter values for each component, either to a set of default values or otherwise.
+This action necessarily pushes the current model further away from a best-fit solution.

+{\bf 2.} The second action taken is to temporarily fix any continuum and zero level parameters and redshifts (for both target lines and interlopers) to those best-fit values obtained at the end of Stage 5.
+The reason for doing this is as follows.
+By re-setting the secondary species velocity structure (and hence column densities), we temporarily create a new model that is far from a best-fit solution.
+Doing this can introduce a modelling instability that may occasionally generate inappropriately large parameter updates\footnote{The technical reason for this is that some parameters may move to a flat part of $\chi^2$-parameter space such that the Hessian components become very small and the search direction becomes unreliable.}.

-{\bf 4.} After minimising $\chi^2$ to refine all free parameters above, the fourth action taken at this Stage is to remove the temporary parameter holds described above and again to minimise $\chi^2$ to refine all interesting parameters.
+{\bf 3.} After minimising $\chi^2$ to refine all free parameters above, the third action taken is to finally remove the temporary parameter holds described above and again to minimise $\chi^2$ to adjust all parameters.